stevenxchung/Web-Developer-Bootcamp/Section 39 - JavaScript - The Tricky Stuff/readme.md

-# JavaScript - The Trick Stuff
+# JavaScript - The Tricky Stuff

 Notes from this section on tricky JavaScript topics